nature for real

 Become one with nature in a kayak

 An excellent way to experience Åsnen and the national park is to glide between the islands in a kayak.
 Scout for ospreys and sea eagles.
 It’s difficult to get any closer to nature than this.
 Kayaks kan be rented for example at Getnö Lake Åsnen Resort, where they also arrange fishing school for children.
-At Getnö you also find a nature camping and cottages, and you can take part in an array of activities such as fishing, canoeing, hiking and horseback riding on Icelandic horses.
+At Getnö you also find a nature camping and cottages, and you can take part in an array of activities such as fishing, canoeing and hiking.
+If you are a newbie Norraryds camping offers beginner courses and guided kayak tours.

 Biking around Åsnen